ninatombers/Forschungsprojekt-IBD/index.md

 --segments \
 --nofiltering
 ```
-The output can be found in the data `truffle_1k_0.5k_nofilt.csv` in this repository.
+The output can be found in the file `truffle_1k_0.5k_nofilt.csv` in this repository.

 ## Templated Positional Burrows Wheeler Transformation
 ### Phasing